Dannemann/java-string-compressor/README.md

 And this is exactly was this library do.

 Another important feature is searching.
-This library not only supports compacting, but also binary searching on the compacted data itself without deflating it, which will be explained later in this documentation.
+This library not only supports compacting, but also binary searching on the compacted data itself without deflating it, which will be explained later.

 To compress a string, you can easily use either `FourBitAsciiCompressor`, `FiveBitAsciiCompressor`, or `SixBitAsciiCompressor`.